 Unfortunately, neither Phelps nor Gietschier made any reference to baseball's greatest biographical researcher, the late Tom Shea.
 Shea remains the forgotten man among baseball's great researchers.

-Tom Shea was born in 1904.
+Tom Shea was born on June 7, 1904, in Boston.
 He started corresponding with Ernie Lanigan while attending Boston College, from where he graduated in 1926.
 From then until the start of the Second World War, Tom worked as a traveling salesman for the Macmillan Publishing Company and later the Thomas Nelson Publishing Company.
 He sold textbooks to school systems from North Carolina to Maine, as far west as Pittsburgh.